 Spigelian Hernia

-A hernia located at the lateral edge of the rectus muscle (6-pack muscle).
-The lateral edge of the rectus muscle is called the semilunar line.
-Where the semilunar line intersects with the arcuate line is where Spigelian hernias occur.
+It is located at the lateral edge of the rectus muscle (6-pack muscle).
+The lateral edge of the rectus muscle is what we call the semilunar line.
+Where the semilunar line intersects with the arcuate line is where Spigelian occurs.
 The arcuate line is usually about 2cm below the belly button and runs transversely.
-It represents where the posterior rectus fascia ends.
-This is an area of weakness as it is a location where fascia meet and is not covered by muscle.
-Spigelian hernias are rare hernias that are sometimes harder to diagnose with a physical exam alone as they don’t always give a normal bulge as you get with most hernias.

 Lumbar Hernias